influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.1/administration/config.md

 Environment variable: `INFLUXDB_DATA_DIR`

-### engine = "tsm1"

-The storage engine.
-This is the only option for version 1.0.

-Environment variable: `INFLUXDB_DATA_ENGINE`

 ### wal-dir = "/var/lib/influxdb/wal"

 The WAL directory is the location of the [write ahead log](/influxdb/v1.1/concepts/glossary/#wal-write-ahead-log).

 Environment variable: `INFLUXDB_DATA_WAL_DIR`

-### wal-logging-enabled = true

-The WAL logging enabled toggles the logging of WAL operations such as WAL flushes to disk.

-Environment variable: `INFLUXDB_DATA_WAL_LOGGING_ENABLED`

 ### query-log-enabled = true